donovanmagryta/ESP8266-LED-API/README.md

 WS2812B Addressable 60 LED Strip - https://banggood.app.link/00UfnobQrW

+5V 2A+ Power Supply - I used a cut USB cable and a 2.4A USB Charger.

 # Installation (Windows Example):

 1. Sign up for a free PHP web hosting service such as 000webhost.com and load the led.php file onto there.